KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 ###### Value of Backing Cryptocurrency Increases

-If the value of `KMD` increases relative to `USD`, the user may withdraw additional `USDK` coins from their account with the Pegs Module, until the total withdrawn `USDK` amount is again equal to `80%` of the total value of the deposited `KMD` tokens.
+If the value of `KMD` increases relative to `USD`, the user may withdraw additional `USDK` coins from their Pegs account, until the total withdrawn `USDK` amount is again equal to `80%` of the total value of the deposited `KMD` tokens.

 ###### Value of Backing Cryptocurrency Decreases